wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 - `SliderNode`
 - `Sprite`

-But do not force reuse when the semantic gap is large.
+Add thin legacy types when the semantic gap is otherwise awkward:

-It is acceptable to add:

 - `LegacyButton`
 - `LegacyStatic`
 - `LegacyAnimate`
 - `LegacyListBox`
 - `LegacyDropdown`

-as thin frontend-specific types if that keeps the mapping explicit.

-The standard component remains the real implementation.
-The legacy type is there to preserve 1:1 source correspondence and construction semantics.

 ## What Should Not Be Framework-Core